We await further details from the UK Government and will post updates on this page.

 - People who cannot work due to coronavirus and are eligible for Statutory Sick Pay will get it from day one, rather than from the fourth day of their illness.
 This measure to apply retrospectively from 13 March.

-- Statutory Sick Pay will be payable to people who are staying at home on Government advice, not just those who are infected, this measure will apply from 13 March.
+- Statutory Sick Pay will be payable to people who are staying at home on government advice, not just those who are infected, this measure will apply from 13 March.
 Employers are urged to use their discretion about what evidence, if any, they ask for.
+This will cease on 1 August 2020.

 - If employees need to provide evidence to their employer that they need to stay at home due to coronavirus, they will be able to get it from NHS 111 online instead of having to get a Fit Note from their doctor.
 This is currently under development and will be made available soon.